 All tickets for our dances - and for nearly all the other social dances at Glen Echo Park - are purchased at the door.
 Sunday afternoon dances cost $13 per person, $5 for students and children over 5 years.
+We accept cash and checks (no credit cards).
 Admission includes the 45-minute lesson from 2:45 - 3:30 pm.
 The dance to live music goes from 3:30 - 6 pm.

 The Strauss Ball is coming – what should I wear?

 Our annual Evening with Strauss Viennese Waltz Ball, always held at the end of April or early May, offers dancers a chance to dress up in their finery.
 Although

 not mandatory, most men choose to wear tuxes, suits and ties, or dinner jackets.
 Most women wear long gowns or cocktail dresses.